BAE-EADS merger would advance Europe's military goals

 “Is there really a necessity for six types of 8x8 (eight-wheel drive) vehicles (to be) developed and produced within the European Union?” he asked.

-A combined BAE Systems and EADS could be a powerful driver for standardization among the armed forces of Western Europe’s three biggest defence spenders, Britain, France and Germany.
+A combined BAE Systems and EADS could be a powerful driver for standardisation among the armed forces of Western Europe’s three biggest defence spenders, Britain, France and Germany.

 “If the suppliers come together then perhaps it will be easier to decide on common capabilities for European armed forces... and if we are doing common capabilities, we might even move towards slightly more unified policies and strategies as well,” Witney said.